dankamongmen/omphalos/README.md

 A C compiler is used at buildtime.

-libsysfs, libnl3, libpcap, libpciaccess, libz, libiw, notcurses, and libcap are used at both build and runtime.
+libnl3, libpcap, libpciaccess, libz, libiw, notcurses, and libcap are used at both build and runtime.

 Omphalos currently only builds or runs on a Linux kernel with PACKET_MMAP